vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 24 / The Hindu Religion and War 485

 endless conflict until today.
-The mosque erected in the time of the first Mogul emperor Babur in 1528, the so-called Babri Masjid on the site in Ayodhyā that was believed to be the Birthplace of Rāma, the Rāmajanmabh¯umi, is a case in point.
+The mosque erected in the time of the first Mogul emperor Babur in 1528, the so-called Babri Masjid on the site in Ayodhyā that was believed to be the Birthplace of Rāma, the Rāmajanmabhūmi, is a case in point.
 30

 Epilogue